Harden has 39 points, 12 assists, Nets top Pelicans 120-112 - WHIZ News

+“He was aggressive all night, getting downhill, getting to the free throw line,” Durant said of Harden, who hit 11 of 18 shots and scored 11 points on free throws.
+“James did a great job tonight of just controlling the game.”

-Kevin Durant scored 28 for the Nets, who’ve won seven of their last eight, and Joe Harris scored 24 after opening his night by hitting his first seven shots, including six from 3, to help hand the Pelicans their ninth straight loss.
+Durant scored six of his 28 points in the last 3:11 for the Nets, who’ve won seven of their last eight.
+Brooklyn’s Joe Harris scored 24 after opening his night by hitting his first seven shots, including six from 3, to help hand the Pelicans their ninth straight loss.

 Durant added an 11-foot turnaround and a 3, and Harris hit a floater off the glass before Harden’s decisive, straight-on 3 put it away.

+“We were able to take that nice little haymaker and keep pushing,” Durant said.
+“I think they found something that was working more so than us just playing down to their record.”

-The Nets led 90-69 on Durant’s 3 in the middle of the third quarter, but the Pelicans went on a 9-0 run shortly after that included 3s by Garrett Temple and Devante Graham and pulled New Orleans to 93-81 and set up a tense fourth quarter.
+The Nets led 90-69 on Durant’s 3 in the middle of the third quarter, but the Pelicans went on a 9-0 run shortly after that included 3s by Garrett Temple and Devonte’ Graham, pulling New Orleans to 93-81 and setting up a compelling fourth quarter.

 Temple picked up the slack with 14 first-half points including three 3-pointers, and Graham’s 3 pulled New Orleans to 64-59 late in the second quarter.